 This year’s results are a bit unusual in that the winners in each category are all from the same school.
 Below, we introduce them as a group rather than designating first, second, and third place.
 Teachers and students at each school will choose which of the winning places they will visit with expenses paid underwritten THV.

 Paradise in the Hills by Sydney Corwin is a dreamy evocation of the landscapes at Vanderbilt National Historic Site in Hyde Park.
 Najiyah Williamson’s A Plum of a Place introduces Kowawese Unique Area at Plum Point, an Orange County park.
 Luke Ramjug dares the reader to keep up as he climbs Mount Beacon in Let Me Take You to a Mountain.
+Read Luke’s essay here and watch for the others coming soon.

 Emma Byrne paints a picture of 1,400-year old trees in Black Rock, the 3,870-acre forest and biological field station maintained by the Black Rock Forest Consortium.